aau-claaudia/hpc/docs/ai-lab/additional-guides/checking-gpu-usage.md

 Monitoring GPU usage is a good practice for optimizing the performance of your jobs running, particularly if you intend to utilize multiple GPUs and verify their usage.
-This guide will provide step-by-step instructions on how to monitor GPU usage using the `nvidia-smi` tool.
+This guide will provide step-by-step instructions on how to monitor GPU usage using a Python script.

 ### Start a job with GPU allocation